yanniboi/simplytest/README.txt

 =============

-An online service that provides on-demand sandbox environments for evaluating drupal.org project like modules, themes and distributions.
+An online service that provides on-demand sandbox environments for evaluating drupal.org projects like modules, themes and distributions.

 Simple, fast and for free!